Blendify/blender-manual/trunk/blender_docs/manual/render/workflows/multiview/usage.rst

 ==================================

 Multi-View and Stereo 3D
-   Multi-View images can be saved in special formats according to the production requirements.
+   Multi-view images can be saved in special formats according to the production requirements.
    By default the system saves each view as an individual file, thus generating as many files as views to be rendered.
    In stereo 3D productions, for the final deployment or